 New Architecture Writers (NAW) is a free programme set up to provide a small group of students with the opportunity to participate in a year-long series of talks, workshops, tours, writing briefs and other activities, which will be led by acclaimed critics, editors, journalists, curators and producers.

 To apply to join the project, prospective NAW members should send a short CV and an original piece of issues-led writing using this online application form.
 The deadline for applications is Sunday the 3rd of February at noon GMT.
+(Update: Late applications are being accepted until the end of the day)

 The brief for the original piece of writing is below.